Astrotomic/stancy/docs/README.md

 **You search for a CMS that only extends your loved Laravel/Lumen framework?
 Here it is.**

-This package aims to provide the most common and not limiting CMS features.
+This package aims to provide the most common (and flexible) CMS features to your Laravel/Lumen project.
 You can still use the frontend/template engine of your choice, use the scheduler/queue and receive POST requests.